-In June 2017, GASB issued SGAS No. 87, "Leases" (GASB No. 87), to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-GASB No. 87 establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under GASB No. 87, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-SMUD implemented GASB No. 87 in fiscal year 2022, retroactive to the beginning of fiscal year 2021.
-SMUD has assessed whether its leases meet the requirements of GASB No. 87.
-The implementation impacted the Statements of Net Position when the lease assets, receivables, liabilities and deferred inflow of resources were recorded.
-The implementation also impacted the Statements of Revenues, Expenses and Changes in Net Position as lease revenue, amortization expense, interest income, and interest expense were also recorded.
-Net Position was reduced by \$0.8 million for 2021 due to the restatement (see Note 4).
+In May 2020, GASB issued SGAS No. 96, "Subscription-Based Information Technology Arrangements" (GASB No. 96), to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for governments.
+The statement defines a SBITA as a contract that conveys control of the right to use another party's information technology software, alone or in combination with tangible capital assets, as specified in the contract for a period of time in an exchange or exchange-like transaction.
+It establishes that a SBITA results in a right-to-use subscription asset and a corresponding subscription liability.
+It provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA and requires note disclosures regarding a SBITA.
+To the extent relevant, this standard is based on SGAS No. 87, "Leases", as amended.
+SMUD implemented GASB No. 96 in fiscal year 2023, retroactive to the beginning of fiscal year 2022.
+SMUD has assessed whether its software subscriptions met the requirements of GASB No. 96.
+The implementation impacted the Statements of Net Position when the SBITA assets, accumulated amortization, liabilities, and accrued interest were recorded.
+The implementation also impacted the Statements of Revenues, Expenses and Changes in Net Position as SBITA amortization expense and interest expense were also recorded.
+Net position was increased by \$0.17 million for 2022 due to the restatement.

-SMUD has restated amounts of the affected balances within the financial statements for the period ended December 31, 2021, as follows:
+SMUD has restated amounts of the affected balances within the financial statements for the period ended December 31, 2022, as follows: